18paulb/316Instructions/README.md

 # Hazard Statements

 ### Caution
-If you refresh the page, you will lose all your progress.
+If you refresh the CodePen page, you will lose all your progress.

 # Conclusion